KAFO Fittings & Rehabilitation Services

 We are experienced in providing KAFO solutions for cases involving:

 It is important to acknowledge there are contraindications for a KAFO.
 The most common contraindication is patient compliance.
-The patient should ideally be motivated to improve, open to wearing it and participating in a rehabilitation program.
+The patient should ideally be motivated to improve, open to wearing the device and participating in a rehabilitation program.

 Additionally, a level of dexterity is required to fit the KAFO, so the person’s capacity to fit it themselves/with a carer is taken into consideration.
 For patients with upper limb limitations, there are buckles and straps which can be done with one hand and new technology available which we can advise you on.